padok-team/burrito/docs/contents/usage/README.md

 ### Choose your terraform version

+Both `TerraformRepository` and `TerraformLayer` expose a `spec.terrafrom.version` map field.

+If the field is specified for a given `TerraformRepository` it will be applied by default to all `TerraformLayer` linked to it.

-You can specify `.spec.terraform.version` at the `TerraformRepository` and `TerraformLayer` level.
-The configuration in the `TerraformLayer` takes precedence over the configuration in the `TerraformRepository`
+If the field is specified for a given `TerraformLayer` it will take precedence over the `TerraformRepository` configuration.

 ### Use Terragrunt